proservlab/lacework-deploy/README.md

 Once the pre-requisites are complete follow the [getting started guide](GETTINGSTARTED.md) to start deploying the pre-configured scenarios.

+# Workspace Management

+To view a list of _active_ workspaces (i.e. those will deployed resources) the following command can be run:
+`./build.sh --workspace-summary`

+At this time any workspaces with no deployed resources will be removed.

 # SSM Access

 All AWS instances are setup with SSM management.
 They can be access via aws-cli ssm commands.
 This applies to public and private instances as well as cluster nodes.